iornstein/Condenser/README.md

 - [x] Do better validation of default blocked websites, specifically URL.
 Report errors better
 - [x] Handle id generation on behalf of users?
 - [x] See if a multi remove is actually necessary when finding duplicate rules
-- [ ] Handle the "website is blocked" rather than redirecting bug: perhaps look at [this link](https://stackoverflow.com/questions/38428586/open-chrome-extension-in-html)
+- [?]
+Handle the "website is blocked" rather than redirecting bug: perhaps look at [this link](https://stackoverflow.com/questions/38428586/open-chrome-extension-in-html)
+  -  I tried a of `"externally_connectable": { "matches": ["<all_urls>"] }` however I can't replicate bug easily, so not sure if this is the actual fix.
+  -  I can also try narrowing it down based on blocked websites?
+But would require re-build, unfortunately if changed
 - [?]
 Duplicate rule Id bug resurfaced

 ##### Version 1.4